 Well, it all depends on the severity of the offences which have been committed, and what job role is being applied for.

-This guide will take you through the ins and outs of the impact a criminal record can have on people in England and Wales.
+This guide will take you through what convictions can stop you from getting a job and the ins and outs of the impact a criminal record can have on people in England and Wales.

-Will Offences Show up on a Criminal Record Check?
+Will Offences Show up on a Criminal Record Check UK?

 Whether an offence shows up on a CRB/ DBS, background check depends on if the convictions are spent, or unspent.

 Certain criminal convictions become spent after a certain amount of time has passed, meaning that under the Rehabilitation of Offenders Act 1974, some convictions can be effectively ignored.
-There are some which cannot be ignored which will be laid out below.
+There are some which cannot be ignored, and we’ll go over what convictions can stop you from getting a job, below.

 A conviction is classed as unspent until the rehabilitation period for it is over, and the amount of time it takes to become spent depends on how severe the penalty was.